-Case: I have a Windows 10 computer and I made a big mistake!
-I have a hard drive that stored all my media files.
-But I accidentally deleted the volume and all files were gone!
-It shows “Unallocated” now!
-Is there any way to recover deleted volume on Windows 10 to get back my files?
+Example: I have a Windows 10 computer and I have made a big mistake!
+I have a hard drive that stores all my media files, but I accidentally deleted the volume and all files are gone!
+It now shows “Unallocated”!
+Is there any way to recover the deleted volume on Windows 10 and get back my files?

-This is a really case from my friend.
-Once a partition gets lost, deleted, corrupted, all files in that partition are likely to get lost at the same time.
-In this case, you have to recover lost partition in Windows 10.
-After recovery, your files will come back.
+This is a real example from my friend.
+Once a partition gets lost, deleted, or corrupted, all files in that partition are likely to be lost at the same time.
+In this case, you have the option to recover the lost partition in Windows 10 and after which your files will be restored.

-Tips: If you want to avoid further data loss, you should pay attention to the following things.
+Tips: If you want to avoid further data loss before recovery, you should pay attention to the following things.

-Do not execute any operation on the hard drive.
+Do not perform any operation on the hard drive.

 Do not reformat the hard drive.